Proact: A Study of REACT in Subjects With Type 2 Diabetes Mellitus and Chronic Kidney Disease

 Detailed Description

 Randomized multi-center, blinded intervention, two cohort, study whereby eligible participants will be randomized 1:1, prior to kidney biopsy, to 1 of 2 cohorts.
-Cohort 1 participants will have scripted sham procedures that mimic the sounds and activities of biopsy, injection procedures, and evaluations as a control for Cohort 2 participants who will have a kidney biopsy followed 12 weeks later with a rilparencel injection into the biopsied kidney, then, another 12 weeks later, a rilparencel injection into the contralateral kidney.
-All participants will be followed to the global trial end date.
-This event driven study is estimated to have a total maximum duration of 5 years.
+Cohort 1 participants will have scripted sham procedures that mimic the sounds and activities of biopsy, injection procedures, and evaluations as a control for Cohort 2 participants who will have a kidney biopsy followed with a rilparencel injection into the biopsied kidney, then, approximately 12 weeks later with a second rilparencel injection into the contralateral kidney.
+All participants will be followed until the global trial end date is declared.